 - 1. Press STEP REPEAT. - 2.
-Select how many repeats you require (1,2,4 or 8) - While a pattern is playing press and hold the TRIGGER button to repeat steps. - 4.
-The step number can be changed while the TRIGGER button is held to create different loops effects. - Press STEP REPEAT to exit.
-NOTE: Step repeat will not function If POLY mode is on any voice.
+Select how many repeats you require (1,2,4 or 8) - 3.
+While a pattern is playing press and hold the TRIGGER button to repeat steps. - The step number can be changed while the TRIGGER button is held to create different loops effects. - 5.
+Press STEP REPEAT to exit.